Program Description

 Program Objectives

-- Discover the history of printmaking through the examination of works by prominent artists, focusing on prints by Inuit artists.
+- Discover the history of printmaking by examining prominent artists, focusing on prints by Inuit artists.

 - Explore relief carving techniques to produce line, texture, pattern and positive and negative space in printmaking.